ljoukov/Math-To-Manim/Readme.md

 6. Copy the returned Python script to a new .py file
 7. Run the animation using Manim's CLI

+## Local APP Features

+### Real-time Reasoning Display
+The chat interface now shows the AI's reasoning process in real-time!
+As you interact with the model, you'll see:
+- A gray box above each response showing the model's chain of thought
+- The final response below the reasoning
+- Both updating in real-time as the model thinks

+This feature helps you understand how the AI arrives at its conclusions.
+The reasoning window shows the intermediate steps and thought process before the final answer is given.

+Example interaction:

 ## Running Manim Animations

 ### Basic Command Structure